calebgregory/rxdb-architecture/README.md

 #### 1. Source of truth

 You probably already understand this one.
-In an eventually-consistent system, the source of truth takes precedence given any two versions of an item.
+In an eventually-consistent system, the source of truth takes precedence given any two items sharing an identifying attribute.
 Depending on the situation, one item or the other may be considered the 'source of truth'.

 ### Constraints